codeandrelax/DelayEffectPedal/README.md

 Effect pedal was inspired by [_The Time Manipulator_](https://www.electrosmash.com/time-manipulator) effect pedal.

 Electro Smash's pedal is built using popular Arduino ATMEGA328P-PU chip.
 Solution found in this repositroy doesn't use the same microcontroller.
 It uses PIC16F72.
-Reason for that is I had those readily available.

 Board is designed using surface mounted components (SMD).